 You may also want to look at some of the things I’ve posted in the past, which may answer the questions you have.
 It’s not necessary – I’ll link to them if they fit your questions ;-).
 But it might save us both some time:

-But How?, an ongoing series of posts dealing with what a scientific standpoint can tell us about aspects of belief and behavior; Many of the posts in the Reference category, because these usually address common arguments and should be found easily; But what if I’m wrong?, a post about Pascal’s Wager – see also the follow-up, Bigger stakes than that, and the follow-up to that, But what if the third time is the charm?; On belief, part one, part two, and part three, examinations of what forms religious faith seems to take fairly often; Science and religion, and why the debate about compatibility is ill-advised; Does science lead to atheism?
+I know you are but what am I?, to start off with some common misconceptions about atheism, though I will admit, the snark is apparent in this one; But How?, an ongoing series of posts dealing with what a scientific standpoint can tell us about aspects of belief and behavior; Many of the posts in the Reference category, because these usually address common arguments and should be found easily; But what if I’m wrong?, a post about Pascal’s Wager – see also the follow-up, Bigger stakes than that, and the follow-up to that, But what if the third time is the charm?; On belief, part one, part two, and part three, examinations of what forms religious faith seems to take fairly often; Science and religion, and why the debate about compatibility is ill-advised; Does science lead to atheism?
 A common question that isn’t as simple as it sounds, and the answer follows suit; Evolution issues, which examines why evolution seems to be the whipping boy among a significant majority of religious folk; Changing the rules, illustrating why many atheists find discussions of religion to be too narrow in focus; Not as I do, on accommodationism and stridency; Hooray!
 I scored a “Not Negative!”, about the curious concept of negative evidence; People actually study this?, examining the approach of virtually all theology; On the plus side, response to a challenge to name the positive aspects of atheism; What would prove evolution wrong?, an examination of how scientific theories work and why we use them.

 Otherwise, fire off your question in the comments below!